Vyral/krissy-mireles/_posts/2020-07-13-q-whats-behind-the-surge-in-demand-in-our-market.md

 Now that the shelter-in-place orders have relaxed, it’s time for a quick update on our summer real estate market.&nbsp;

-Nobody quite expected the market to rebound like it did, but it’s crazy out there. **There’s been a surge in demand, and according to a recent NAR survey, pending home sales skyrocketed 44.3% from April to May.** That’s the largest one-month jump in the history of the survey, which dates back to 2001.&nbsp;
+Nobody expected the market to rebound like it did, but it’s crazy out there. **There’s been a surge in demand, and according to a recent NAR survey, pending home sales skyrocketed 44.3% from April to May.** That’s the largest one-month jump in the history of the survey, which dates back to 2001.&nbsp;

 The pandemic, of course, is what’s primarily driving this surge.
-Another factor behind it, though, is the ultra-low mortgage rate we’re seeing.
+Another factor behind it, though, is the ultra-low mortgage rates we’re seeing.
 I thought they were low a couple of years ago, but now they’re getting ridiculous!
 If you’re looking to buy a home, now is the time because you’ll be able to qualify for a higher sales price (if that’s your intention).
 The average for 30-year fixed-rate mortgages stands at 3.13%, which is more than a 0.5% drop compared to last year.
 Don’t forget about refinancing, either.
-If you purchase a home four or five years ago at a 4% or 5% rate, it’s definitely worth your while to refinance your property.&nbsp;
+If you purchased a home four or five years ago at a 4% or 5% rate, it’s definitely worth your while to refinance your property.&nbsp;

 {% include pullquote.html %}